 Learn how to organize your desk quickly and easily with these 5 simple steps.

-It’s a wonder that you get any work done at all.
+If this sounds like you – it’s a wonder that you get any work done at all!

 Martha C. White at Time.com states it best: